fadedlamp42/duedate/README.md

 Run `sudo make install` on any UNIX-based system.

 ## Usage
-`due [FILE 1] [FILE 2] ...
-[FILE n]`: running with no arguments attempts to read `~/hw.txt` for convenience of students.
+`due FILE [all | peek DAYS]`: running with no arguments attempts to read `~/hw.txt` for convenience of students.

-Each [FILE] may include a relative or absolute path such as `../file.txt` or `/home/work/file.txt`.
+[FILE] may be a relative or absolute path such as `../file.txt` or `/home/work/file.txt`.

-Multiple file support allows for a separation of tasks for ease of organization (`homework.txt`, `events.txt`, `...`).
+The `all` argument displays all dates regardless of their range.

+The `peek DAYS` argument shows all dates `DAYS` days into the future.

 ## Input file format
 Input files are assumed to be plain text files with one line holding one due date.
 Fields are delimited by `|` (ASCII 124) and leading spaces are ignored.

 Line format: `task name | {weekday} {month}/{day} | {days to complete}`

+Weekday is expected to be the full, title-case name ("Monday", "Wednesday")

 Year is currently assumed to be current year.

-Example: `Chinese homework | Sunday 03/29 | 4` signifies a due date title "Chinese homework" due on Sunday 03/29 that the user expects to work on for 4 days.
+Example: `Chinese homework | Sunday 03/29 | 4` signifies a due date titled "Chinese homework" due on Sunday 03/29 that the user expects to work on for 4 days.

 ## Example (ran on Saturday 03/28)
 Input: `due example.txt`